garrandall/popular-music-data/tracks/woohoo-christina-aguilera-nicki-minaj.md

 You know you wanna put your lips where my hips are Kiss on my (woohoo) all over my (woohoo)
-All the boys think it's cake when they taste my (woohoo) You don't even need a plate, just your face Ha !
+All the boys think it's cake when they taste my (woohoo) You don't even need a plate, just your face Ha!
 Licky-licky yum-yum what a great guy
 Now kiss on my (woohoo) all over my (woohoo)
 Kiss on my, all over my